backstreetbrogrammer/39_JavaPerformance/README.md

 **_Class Loaders_**

+Class loaders are responsible for loading Java classes dynamically to the JVM (Java Virtual Machine) during runtime.

+Therefore, the JVM does not need to know about the underlying files or file systems in order to run Java programs.

+Furthermore, these Java classes aren't loaded into memory all at once, but rather when they're required by an application.
+This is where class loaders come into the picture.
+They're responsible for loading classes into memory.

 Class loaders are part of the **Java Runtime Environment**.
 When the JVM requests a class, the class loader tries to locate the class and load the class definition into the runtime using the **fully qualified class name**.